cindy-fang/cindy-fang/README.md

 ### Welcome to my GitHub 👋

 Hi!
-My name is Cindy Fang and I'm 5th year a CS co-op student @ TornontoMet University.
+My name is Cindy Fang and I'm 5th year a CS student @ TornontoMet University.

 <!--
 **cindy-fang/cindy-fang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.